Thermal Endurance of Suspended Thin-Film Lithium Niobate up to 800 {\deg}C: Design, Simulation, and Fabrication

 \section{Design, Simulation, and Fabrication}

 The material selection serves as the foundation for high-temperature devices, and the two main materials to consider for piezoelectric acoustic resonators are the piezoelectric layer and the metal used for electrodes.
 Thin-film LN is anisotropic and can be cut from different crystal orientations.
 X-cut (where the X axis is perpendicular to the plane of the film) was selected because of its versatile usage in various LN systems, including MEMS and optical systems \cite{xcutapp1, xcutapp2, xcutapp3, xcutapp4, xcutapp5}.
-The metal is selected by considering the melting point and the resistivity, and a comparison of commonly used MEMS metals is provided in Table II \cite{metaltable1, metaltable2}.
+The LN is transferred from a bulk wafer and bonded onto the Si support substrate.
+The metal is selected based on its melting point and resistivity, and a comparison of commonly used MEMS metals is provided in Table III \cite{metaltable1, metaltable2}.
 Platinum was selected as the electrode metal because of its high melting point.
 Although tungsten exhibits a higher melting point and lower resistivity, it is etched in the later Si isotropic etch process.
 At high temperatures, platinum films gain defects such as holes, grain coarsening, and hillocks; however, an adhesion layer can make the Pt more resilient to defects, and improve adhesion to the LN beneath it \cite{pt1, pt2, pt3}.
 Titanium was used as the adhesion layer.
 While Cr is another commonly used adhesion layer, Ti offers better stability after high temperature annealing with platinum \cite{tibetter}.